coinsx/api-documentation/source/index.md

 Note: The rest of the shell examples assume the shell variables TONCE and AUTH are regenerated per request.
 ```

 We use pairs of long-lived application keys to authenticate requests.
-Please contact <support@magnr.com> to request an API key .
+To request an API key log in to Magnr, click on Account Settings (In the Account menu drop-down) and select the API tab.

 Every request should include the following header values